GrammarSoft/mv-grammar/README.md

 * `DEBUG_KEY`	URL-safe string that can be passed to selftest.php?key= to get around DDoS protection; defaults to nothing, which means selftest is disabled
 * `DANPROOF_HOST`	Hostname for the backend; defaults to *localhost*
 * `DANPROOF_PORT`	TCP port that the backend is listening on; defaults to *13400*
+* `COMMA_URL`	Full URL to the Kommaforslag frontend.
+If defined, this enables users sending their text to the Kommaforslag service.
 * `MVID_SHARED_KEY`	MV-ID shared key config entry
 * `MVID_DOMAIN`	MV-ID domain config entry
 * `MVID_ACCESS_IDS`	Comma-separated list of AIs that grant access to this service; defaults to *product.web.da.grammarsuggestions.release*